99designs/gqlgen/docs/content/reference/file-upload.md

 }
 ```

-see the [example/fileupload](https://github.com/99designs/gqlgen/tree/master/example/fileupload) package for more examples.
+See the [example/fileupload](https://github.com/99designs/gqlgen/tree/master/example/fileupload) package for more examples.